cdoucet/intphys/README.md

 ## Additional utils ##

-In the `tools` directory are stored few utility scripts:
+In the `Tools` directory are stored few utility scripts:

 * **images2video.sh** : converts a sequence of images into a video or a gif file.
 Used to postprocess the generated png images.

-* **clean.sh** : deletes the NaivePhysics build/binaries directories.
+* **clean.sh** : deletes the intphys build/binaries directories.

-In the `exemples` directory are stored scripts to generate few videos, extract them to gif pictures and embeed them in a html page.
+In the `Exemples` directory are stored scripts to generate few videos, extract them to gif pictures and embeed them in a html page.